TABLE OF CONTENTS

 The IRS clarified that “Section 280E does not, however, prohibit a participant in the marijuana industry from reducing its gross receipts by its properly calculated cost of goods sold to determine its gross income.”

 “Taxpayers who sell marijuana may reduce their gross receipts by the cost of acquiring or producing marijuana that they sell and those costs will depend on the nature of the business.”

 “Accordingly, a marijuana dispensary may not deduct, for example, advertising or selling expenses.
 It may, however, reduce its gross receipts by its cost of goods sold as calculated pursuant to [IRS] code section 471” it stated.

 Essentially, cannabis businesses still face an enormous tax burden due to 280E but are able to write off their cost of goods to reduce their tax liability.

 Despite the new rules for businesses, the industry still remains suppressed due to the illegal federal status of cannabis.
 Until marijuana is legalized, the patchwork of local and state laws will continue to make things more difficult for cannabis businesses.

-To learn more about requirements for marijuana businesses and how to succeed from seed to harvest, enroll in Cannabis Training University.
+To learn more about requirements for opening a marijuana business and how to succeed from seed to harvest, enroll in Cannabis Training University.